-A Purchase Order usually a binding contract with your Supplier that you promise to buy a set of Items under the given conditions.
-It is analogous to a Sales Order.
+A Purchase Order is a binding contract with your Supplier that you promise to buy a set of items under given conditions.

 1. How to create a Purchase Order

 A Purchase Order can be automatically created from a Material Request or

 - Select the Supplier, required by date.

 - In the items table, select the item by code, you can change the required by date for each item.

 - Set the quantity and the price will be fetched automatically if set in the Item master.

 Optionally, you can set the target Warehouse where the items will be delivered.
 Supply Raw Materials option is useful for subcontracting where you provide the raw materials for making an item.

 - Select Supplier Address: The Supplier's billing address.